jaimetur/PhotoMigrator/help/01-command-line-interface.md

 > [!NOTE]
 > `--gui` and `--tui` do not belong to the normal parser syntax shown below, so they do not appear inside the generated `-h/--help` usage block.
+>
+> `--configuration-file` is a normal CLI argument, but GUI/TUI startup now also reads it early so both interactive interfaces can open with an explicit `Config.ini` path already loaded.

+Interactive config-file behavior:
+- If no explicit config path is provided, GUI and TUI use `./Config.ini` from the current execution folder, matching the classic CLI behavior.
+- You can override it at startup with `--configuration-file`, or later inside `General Arguments > Configuration File`.

+Examples:
+- `PhotoMigrator --gui --configuration-file ./Config.ini`
+- `PhotoMigrator --tui --configuration-file /srv/PhotoMigrator/custom.ini`
+- `PhotoMigrator --configuration-file ./Config.ini`

 Most of the argument can be given with two formats:
 - Short format: '-' followed by the short name